-Unlike my last visit, this time, as I ended up in Shimla in monsoon, I didn’t find myself too lost.
+Unlike my last visit, this time, as I ended up in Shimla in the monsoon, I didn’t find myself too lost.
 The Mall Road in Shimla was breathable, and so were other highlights like State Library and Christ Church.
 Most people, as I roamed around and found, were also locals.

 Similarly, Chail looked even more breathable.
 During my 2 day stay in Chail, I hardly found any tourists around.
 The entire vibrancy of the wilderness, with an added green and fresh smell of the jungle, was just a plus.

 Because for most of us, the idea of visiting mountains is finding peace and tranquillity (while ticking off some popular highlights at the same time) I will suggest staying in Chail and doing a day trip to Shimla.

 From prices to the exclusivity of the place, Chail offers a much better experience when it comes to staying.
-What’s better is, parking and getting to Chail is not a daunting experience as dealing with Shimla’s traffic and later finding parking there, actually is.
+What’s better is parking and getting to Chail is not as daunting experience as dealing with Shimla’s traffic and later finding parking there, actually is.

 Additionally, if you follow the main highway that connects Chandigarh to Shimla, the drive isn’t very picturesque.
 But Chail to Shimla drive is meant for a memorable drive.

-So yea, both Chail and Shimla offer a different experience.
+So yea, both Chail and Shimla offer different experiences.
 Stay in Chail to save some money and do a day trip to Shimla.